ionic-team/ionic-framework/README.md

 - Angular 2 is still in alpha and is not production ready
 - Angular team has first focused on developing what the core of Angular 2 "is"
+- Angular 2 filesize has not been optimized for minification yet
-- Filesize and start-up times have not been optimized in Ionic's developer preview yet
+- Angular 2 bootstrap time has not been optimized yet
-- Once Angular 2 reaches beta there will be significant improvements to Ionic's current state
+- As Angular 2 reaches beta there will be significant performance improvements

 ## CSS Attribute Selectors: